Expired domains can be used under certain circumstances to improve the Google rankings of websites. ...

 SEO is an activity engaged in by ORM companies along with many other tools and strategies that go together to make up the practice of reputation design and development.

 Big companies need to keep their margins high, so they rely heavily on automation.
-If you need to have your name, address, or other information taken off of databases they may have a software tool to help.
+If you need to have your name, address, or other information removed from databases, they may have a software tool to help and are good choices.
 If you’re looking for more in-depth care though, you’re probably out of luck.

 Mid-sized firms are a balance between hand-crafted reputation practices where everyone knows your name, and large, automated firms.
 They offer the best of both worlds: the resources to deliver solutions and the ability to offer individualized attention.
 Of course, we're pretty biased on this one because we're one of these awesome, mid-sized firms.

 Who better to help you than someone who specializes in your industry, right?
 Well, as it turns out, that’s not always an asset.
 For example, if you’re a car dealer, there are reputation firms that cater only to you.
-But you have to be careful—we know of a couple of automotive reputation firms that are the vendor of choice for major automobile dealerships but are actually low-end outfits that outsource to India with very low quality results.
+But you have to be careful—we know of a couple of automotive reputation firms that are the vendor of choice for major automobile dealerships but are actually low-end outfits that outsource to India with very low-quality results.
 Search for quality above specificity.
 If a reputation firm is great at what they do, it doesn’t matter what industry you’re in.

-The best choice for many businesses is usually to use an internal or external PR provider for public-facing issues, and to let a reputation management specialty company like Reputation X manage the "behind the scenes" portion of the projects.
+The best choice for many businesses is usually to use an internal or external PR provider for public-facing issues and to let a reputation management specialty company like Reputation X manage the "behind the scenes" portion of the projects.
 Often known as a "Reputation PR" company, specialist PR agencies like this frequently use our white-label services to discreetly make the difference for their clients.

-No matter who you choose to work with, your reputation management company should have firm, positive references and a shining online image (after all, that’s what they’re promising to do for you).
+No matter whom you choose to work with, your reputation management company should have firm, positive references and a shining online image (after all, that’s what they’re promising to do for you).
 Read reviews, ask around, and consult with multiple firms before making your decision.
 Choose wisely—hire the wrong firm and you could create a bigger mess to clean up.